|

 • Plain: Serve the biscuits plain, and leave them as they are; they are delicious too.

-• Jam: classic for tea time, choose your best flavor.
+• Jam: classic for tea time; choose your best flavour.

-• Blueberry compote: Here is the link to a great recipe for blueberry compote.
+• Blueberry compote: Here is a link to a great blueberry compote recipe.

 • Cream: whipped cream is a delicious topping.